pawndev/hit-the-buzz-jack/README.md

-# buzzer online with friends !
+# Hit the buzz, Jack

 This project was initially a fork of https://github.com/bufferapp/buzzer